Brighton, Queensland: History

 Brighton was the site of the Second World War barracks of the RAAF Air Training School between December 1940 and May 1946; it was built on reclaimed land.
 It later became Eventide, a large nursing home run by the Queensland Government.
 More than 700 patients were transferred from Dunwich on North Stradbroke Island to the facility.
-It was announced in late 2012 that the nursing home would close because it was uneconomic to ensure that the aging buildings complied with building codes.
+It was announced in late 2012 that the nursing home would close because the government did not wish to continue to provide aged care facilities.
+The site was redeveloped as the Brighton Health Campus, which provides a range of rehabilitation services and some aged care.

 Brighton Baptist church at 77 North Road (27.2946°S 153.0553°E) opened in 1958.
 It is now in private ownership and has been converted into a residence.

 Nashville State School opened on 25 January 1960.

 St Kieran's Catholic School opened on 2 February 1960.